Immediately report all injuries, illnesses, and other serious health issues to Campus Police at 694-5111.

 - AIT building: hallway between 209 & elevator

-- Performing Arts Center: 2nd floor near Dance Studio
+- Performing Arts Center: Lobby near Dance Studio

 - Dirksen Hall: main hallway junction by room 3